sbaio/rev_compile_statements/README.md

+# Compile Revolut Trading statements

 A simple script to compile the monthly statements provided by Revolut for trading history.
 It provides the total gain/loss and the total dividend from downloaded pdf statements.

 Note that: It's not a tax advice.